Albedo

 This also applies to tracker arrays, where albedo shading loss represents a significant contribution to diffuse irradiance loss, even with backtracking.

-If you have near obstacles in front of your system (buildings, etc) the far albedo contribution is not seen.
+If you have near obstacles in front of your system (buildings, etc.), the far albedo contribution is not seen.
 The shading factor is an integral of the albedo contributions in all directions in front of the plane.
-In fact by analogy with the diffuse calculation, we integrate the contributions of the virtual portion of the sphere under the horizon, included between the horizontal plane and the plane of the collectors.
-This contribution is only accounted for the azimuths without near obstacle.
+In fact, by analogy with the diffuse calculation, we integrate the contributions of the virtual portion of the sphere under the horizon, included between the horizontal plane and the plane of the collectors.
+This contribution is only accounted for for the azimuths without near obstacles.

 As for the diffuse, this shading factor on albedo is independent of the sun's position, and therefore constant over the year.